The Equal Employment Opportunity Commission (EEOC) is a federal agency that was created in 1965 to combat discrimination in the workplace.

 - Sexual Harassment

 Once you explore all of the factors above, you’ve mastered the first lesson in how to treat your team fairly.
-Now, let’s take look at all the EEOC requirements for businesses like you, along with key points about what happens if any employees ever file a complaint.
+Now, let’s take look at all the EEO requirements for businesses like yours, along with key points about what happens if any employees ever file a complaint.

 Am I covered by EEOC laws?